anaclumos/extracranial/Research/pages/Adding a Verified Mark on Apple Mail and Gmail.md

 ### [[2024-08-23]]

-You can just airdrop the original pfx file.
+~~You can just airdrop the original pfx file.~~

+Or just email it -- this seems to work better